s-macke/CoverFS/README.md

    * inode id = -2 contains the layout tables of the whole filesystem
    * inode id = -3 defines the super block
    * inode id = -4 defines an invalid or unknown id like the parent dir of the root directory

-The id of the parent must always be either invalid (unknown) and point to a directory structure

 FAQ